CB721/node-adventure-game/README.md

         * If the user wins, the get a point
         * If they lose, they lose a point
         * If they get to 10 points, they can either unlock a weapon or get a stat boost
+* After either playing a level in the game or a side mission, the user's new information is saved to a json file

 ### User Stories
 * "As a user, I want to play a game that progressively gets more difficult."